 Brisbane transmits a notification message (ABI) to Auckland forty five minutes prior to the time that QFA108 is expected to cross the FIR boundary (1209).
 The destination of the flight is Christchurch.

-The coordination message (CPL) is transmitted to Brisbane thirty minutes prior to the boundary estimate (which is now 1213).
+The coordination message (CPL) is transmitted by Brisbane thirty minutes prior to the boundary estimate (which is now 1213).
 Auckland accepts the proposed coordination conditions without modification by responding with and ACP.

 Some time after the initial coordination process has been completed, but before the start of the Transfer of Control process, Auckland requests an amendment to the boundary crossing altitude by transmitting a negotiation message (CDN).
 Brisbane cannot accept the proposed change due to conflicting traffic in its FIR and therefore rejects the request (REJ).